 There are two readout patterns available for NIRSpec BOTS mode observations:

-The NRSRAPID readout pattern has a single frame, and NRS is 4 frames averaged into a single group.
+The NRSRAPID readout pattern has a single frame, and NRS is four frames averaged into a single group.
 BOTS mode users will specify exposure times by defining the subarray, readout pattern, number of groups in each integration (integration time), and the number of integrations within the observation.
 A maximum number of 65,535 integrations can be used per exposure in BOTS mode.

 Additional information on NIRSpec BOTS exposure specification and how this translates to exposure time and sensitivity can be found using the JWST Exposure Time Calculator (ETC).